SpellholdStudios/1pp/README.md

         - Replaced two ADD_STORE_ITEM #1 with one ADD_STORE_ITEM #2.
       - dmark1.sto (Fovem, Docks merchant) & trmer02.sto (Trademeet merchant): set number_in_stock to 2, otherwise the former code did not work (was supposed to add one Plate and remove the Plate +1, but there was already 1 Plate in the store!

-  - [401] <u>1ppv4: Improved projectile effects</u> (401_projectiles.tph)
+  - [401] 1ppv4: Improved projectile effects (401_projectiles.tph)
     - Code fully re-written with new functions to provide automatic process.
       - Function GW_CLEAR_DUPLICATED_OPCODES: does not stack anymore opcodes #83 and #197, clears duplicated vanilla #89 and #197 effects in SPL and ITM files and checks if protection from SPEAR and/or Bounce SPEAR is already set before adding it.
-      - Function GW_MODIFY_PROJ replaces BWP Fixpack patch (<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/401_projectiles.tph.patch">401_projectiles.tph.patch</a>): modifies the projectile value only when needed (does not patch melee headers anymore), replaces ADD_ITEM_EQEFFECT, ADD_ITEM_EFFECT, ADD_SPELL_EFFECT and macros with the newer and more efficient CLONE_EFFECT WeiDU function to give new opcodes #83 and #197 the same settings than existing ones (target, resist_dispel, duration, power...).
+      - Function GW_MODIFY_PROJ replaces BWP Fixpack patch (<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/401_projectiles.tph.patch">401_projectiles.tph.patch</a>): modifies projectile value only when needed (does not patch melee headers anymore), replaces ADD_ITEM_EQEFFECT, ADD_ITEM_EFFECT, ADD_SPELL_EFFECT and macros with the newer and more efficient CLONE_EFFECT <acronym title="Weimer Dialogue Utility">WeiDU</acronym> function to give new opcodes #83 and #197 the same settings than existing ones (target, resist_dispel, duration, power...).
 It modifies all extended headers and avoids writing lines of codes!
       - Provided partial IR and SR compatibility in a rather soft way.
     - specific fixes:
       - ax1h08.itm (Hangard's Axe +2), ax1h09.itm (Rifthome Axe +3), ax1h10.itm (Azuredge +3) and ax1h16.itm (K'logarath +4): added IR compatibility (patches itemB files).